 The Fund classifies and measures financial instruments in accordance with IFRS 9 which requires assets to be carried at amortized cost or fair value, with changes in fair value recognized in profit and loss or other comprehensive income, based on the entity's business model for managing financial assets and the contractual cash flow characteristics of the financial assets.
-The Fund's financial assets and the liabilities are classified at fair value through profit and loss ("FVTPL") and amortized cost.
+The Fund's financial assets and liabilities are classified at fair value profit or loss ("FVTPL") and amortized cost.